-Additional Implementation Questions from the Drug Programs Implementation Issues Advice from CADTH Relevant Comparators No evidence comparing efficacy and safety vs. currently-funded vaginal estrogen products.
-Comparisons to placebo (Phase 3, REJOICE) and tablet estradiol vaginal insert 10 mcg (in a PK study) only.
-CDEC noted that there is only one trial (REJOICE) that compared softgel estradiol vaginal insert to placebo demonstrating superiority in reducing severity of dyspareunia and one PK study comparing to tablet estradiol vaginal insert 10 mcg demonstrating lower systemic exposure for softgel estradiol vaginal insert.
-CDEC acknowledged that therapy selection may be based on application acceptability and patient preference, however, CDEC felt that overall there is inadequate information to guide the selection of softgel estradiol vaginal insert over tablet estradiol vaginal insert or the other vaginal estrogen products given the lack of comparative evidence.
-Other vaginal estrogen products (e.g., tablet estradiol vaginal insert 10 mcg, conjugated estrogens vaginal cream) are listed as an open benefit under most public plans, except in British Columbia where tablet estradiol vaginal insert is not reimbursed.
+Implementation issues Response Relevant comparators No evidence comparing efficacy and safety versus currently funded vaginal estrogen products.
+Comparisons to placebo (phase III, REJOICE) and tablet estradiol vaginal insert 10 mcg (in a pharmacokinetic study) only.
+CDEC noted that there is only one trial (REJOICE) that compared the softgel estradiol vaginal insert to placebo demonstrating superiority in reducing severity of dyspareunia and one pharmacokinetic study comparing to tablet estradiol vaginal insert 10 mcg demonstrating lower systemic exposure for the softgel estradiol vaginal insert.
+CDEC acknowledged that therapy selection may be based on application acceptability and patient preference; however, CDEC felt that overall there is inadequate information to guide the selection of the softgel estradiol vaginal insert over a tablet estradiol vaginal insert or the other vaginal estrogen product given the lack of comparative evidence.
+Other vaginal estrogen products (e.g., tablet estradiol vaginal insert 10 mcg, conjugated estrogens vaginal creams) are listed as an open benefit under most public plans, except in British Columbia where tablet estradiol vaginal insert is not reimbursed.
 CDEC acknowledged open benefit listings for other vaginal estrogen products under most public plans (except in British Columbia where tablet estradiol vaginal insert is not reimbursed).
-Considerations for Initiation of Therapy Other vaginal estrogen products (e.g., tablet estradiol vaginal insert 10 mcg, conjugated estrogens vaginal cream) were not reviewed by CADTH but are listed as an open benefit under most public plans; therefore, consider criteria which indicates to "reimburse in a similar manner to currently-funded vaginal estrogen products".
-CDEC acknowledged and agreed to recommend reimbursement of softgel estradiol vaginal insert in a similar manner to currently funded vaginal estrogen products.
-Considerations for Prescribing of Therapy In the product monograph of softgel estradiol vaginal insert, it indicates that "generally, women should be started at the 4 mcg dosage strength.
-Dosage adjustment should be guided by clinical response".
-1. What proportion of patients may not respond to 4 mcg dose and need to escalate to 10 mcg?
-2. How long would the 4 mcg dose be tried before escalating the dose?
-While the 4 mcg and 10 mcg estradiol inserts are priced CDEC noted that the clinical expert estimated that half of the patients need to escalate to the 10 mcg dose.
-According to the clinical expert, the 4 mcg dose would be used for 3 to 4 months before escalating to the 10 mcg dose if symptoms have not improved at that time.
-CDEC discussed that dosing of 2 vaginal inserts at a time (8 mcg or 14 mcg) is outside what is recommended in the product monograph.
-According to the clinical expert, dose escalation (from 4 mcg to 8 mcg or 14 mcg) would only be used in women unresponsive to usual dosage, and following a discussion of risk and benefits.
-The expert the same, the total drug cost of softgel estradiol vaginal insert vs. tablet estradiol vaginal insert could be higher when accounting for patients who were unresponsive to the 4 mcg dose and needed to titrate up to 10 mcg.
-Would dose escalation to 8 mcg (i.e., 2×4 mcg inserts) or 14 mcg (i.e., $4 \text{ mcg} + 10 \text{ mcg}$) occur in practice?
-If so, what proportion of patients would need these doses?
-Total drug cost would be double at these doses. higher dose (8 mcg or 14 mcg), as this is not the standard treatment regimen with uncertain benefit.
+Considerations for initiation of therapy Other vaginal estrogen products (e.g., tablet estradiol vaginal insert 10 mcg, conjugated estrogens vaginal creams) were not reviewed by CADTH but are listed as an open benefit under most public plans; therefore, consider criteria that indicates to "reimburse in a similar manner to currently funded vaginal estrogen products."
+CDEC acknowledged and agreed to recommend the reimbursement of the softgel estradiol vaginal insert in a similar manner to currently funded vaginal estrogen products.